 Basic it might be, we're still amazed.
 And @jagarikin has plenty more mind frazzling optical illusions too, including these similarly stationary 'rotating' cubes.

-From a golden oldie to an absolute antique.
-This one might be the oldest illusion ever.
+From a classic optical illusion to an absolute antique.
 Most of the best optical illusions we've seen are all a bit of light-hearted fun that tell us something about how the eye and brain communicate (although there's no shortage of optical illusions that claim to be able to reveal all kinds of things about our personalities.